Fsoft-AIC/HabiCrowd/README.md

 1. Install the [Habitat-Sim](https://github.com/facebookresearch/habitat-sim/).
 Install [our forked version Habitat-Lab](https://github.com/habicrowd/habitat-lab.git).
 This version has included human dynamics but is underdeveloped.
 You can install Habitat-Sim using our custom Conda package for habitat challenge 2022 with: ```conda install -c aihabitat habitat-sim-challenge-2022```.
 For Habitat-Lab, we have created the `habitat-challenge-2022` tag in our Github repo, which can be cloned using: ```git clone --branch challenge-2022 https://github.com/facebookresearch/habitat-lab.git``` .
 Also ensure that habitat-baselines is installed when installing Habitat-Lab by using ```python setup.py develop --all``` .
 You will find further information for installation in the Github repositories.

 1. Download the HM3D dataset following the instructions [here](https://matterport.com/partners/facebook).
 After downloading extract the dataset to folder `habitat-challenge/habitat-challenge-data/data/scene_datasets/hm3d/` folder (this folder should contain the `.glb` files from HM3D).
 Note that the `habitat-lab` folder is the [habitat-lab](https://github.com/facebookresearch/habitat-lab/) repository folder.
 The data also needs to be in the habitat-challenge-data/ in this repository.

-1. **Objectnav**: Download the episodes dataset for HM3D ObjectNav from [link](https://dl.fbaipublicfiles.com/habitat/data/datasets/objectnav/hm3d/v1/objectnav_hm3d_v1.zip) and place it in the folder `habitat-challenge/habitat-challenge-data/data/datasets/objectnav/hm3d`.
-If placed correctly, you should have the train and val splits at `habitat-challenge/habitat-challenge-data/data/datasets/objectnav/hm3d/v1/train/` and `habitat-challenge/habitat-challenge-data/data/datasets/objectnav/hm3d/v1/val/` respectively.
-Place HM3D scenes downloaded in step-4 of local-evaluation under the `habitat-challenge/habitat-challenge-data/data/scene_datasets` folder.
-If you have already downloaded thes files for the habitat-lab repo, you may simply symlink them using `ln -s $PATH_TO_SCENE_DATASETS habitat-challenge-data/data/scene_datasets` (if on OSX or Linux).
+Move the downloaded folder to [dataset folder](dataset/).

-1. An example on how to train DD-PPO model can be found in [habitat-lab/habitat_baselines/rl/ddppo](https://github.com/facebookresearch/habitat-lab/tree/main/habitat_baselines/rl/ddppo).
+1. An example on how to train DD-PPO model can be found in [habitat-lab/habitat_baselines/rl/ddppo]([https://github.com/facebookresearch/habitat-lab/tree/main](https://github.com/habicrowd/habitat-lab/habitat_baselines/rl/ddppo).
 See the corresponding README in habitat-lab for how to adjust the various hyperparameters, save locations, visual encoders and other features.
+    1. First, navigate to our forked Habitat-Lab version.
+We expect the structure folder as follows:
+        ```
+        |- HabiCrowd
+        |- habitat-lab
+        ```

     1. To run on a single machine use the following script from `habitat-lab` directory:
         ```bash